cassm/octvox/README.md

 While the asymptotic worst case runtime of operations on octvox::Octree will be no better than the worst of a conventional octree and a voxel array, in practice, for many real world tasks, the runtime and size should be close to, or even better than, the best of them.

+## Status: Pre-Alpha

+Very much a WIP at present.

+The list of operations needs to be filled out, the functionality needs to be packaged as a library, and Octree itself needs to be implemented.